dasch-swiss/dsp-tools/docs/dsp-tools-create.md

   ]
 }
 ```
-The _users_ element is optional and can therefore be omitted.
+The users element is optional and can therefore be omitted.

 ### Ontologies
 `"ontologies": [<ontology-definition>, <ontology-definition>, ...]`

 Most of the definitions for our ontology will be done under the category `"ontologies": [{...}, {...}]` inside of the
 curly brackets.
 A project may have multiple ontologies, where the second may depend on the first, the third on the
-second and first, etc. The core of the ontology definition is within the {}-brsckets.
+second and first, etc. The core of the ontology definition is within the {} brackets.
 We know, you've already read a
-whole lot of text so far, but this section is probably the most important one.
+lot of text so far, but this section is probably the most important one.

 First, lets talk about what an ontology actually is.
 This will make it much easier to
 understand the different fields of the ontology definition.